4.6(2,498)

 • Food and drinks are not allowed, except for a reusable bottle of water.

-• Video recording and flash photography are prohibited inside Upper Antelope Canyon.
+• Video recording and flash photography are prohibited inside Lower Antelope Canyon.

 • Pets are not allowed within the canyon.